 - Main frame with cups for headsets in place.
 The idler pulley and chain tube also are pre-assembled and installed on the frame.

-The quick-release boom clamp is also installed.
+- Quick-release boom clamp.

 - Boom.

 - Seat mesh.

-- One tie rod with two right hand thread aluminum rod-end bearings, jam nuts, and tie rod bolts installed.
+- One tie rod with two aluminum rod-end bearings, jam nuts, and tie rod bolts.

 - Two spindle/axle assemblies with headsets, hollow axles, axle spacers (when required), and dust caps installed.

 - Adjustable handlebars.

 - A plastic boom shim.

 - Quick-release rear wheel skewer.

 - Brake cables and two lengths of brake cable housing.

 - Gear cable housing.

 - Cable ferrules and cable ends.

 - Flag mount.

 - Safety flag.

 - Derailleur hanger with screw.

 - Computer sensor mount

-- Space Neck Rest (for Road, Speed, Expedition and 700)
+- Space Neck Rest (for Expedition and 700).

+- Rockshox Monarch R Shock (for Road).

 - Two front wheels with tubes and tires installed.

 - One rear wheel with tube and tire installed.

 - Disk brakes

 - Brake levers

 - Shifters

 - Cassette

 - Crank Set

 - Front derailleur

 - Rear derailleur

 - Bottom bracket

 - Chain with (1) MasterLink

 - Mirror

+- Pedals

-Other accessories such as a rack, or fenders may also be in the box.
+Other accessories such as a rack or fenders may also be in the box.